How to safely use a monitor and avoid visual problems.

 ● The height of the screen should be in a position that is lower than the user’s eye-level (by 15-20 degrees) and, if possible, at a distance of at least 1.5 metres from any window.

-● No light source should be positioned within a 30 degree range of your gaze, so to avoid being dazzled or disturbed.
+● Location of light sources: no light source should be positioned within a 30 degree range of your gaze, so to avoid being dazzled or disturbed.

 ● The quality of vision.
 It’s important to wear any glasses prescribed by an ophthalmologist when working in front of a screen.
 Inform your ophthalmologist that you work with a computer screen, so that they can consider this in the choice of any required glasses.